arineng/rdap_bootstrap_server/README.md

 fully configuring the bootstrap.

 The URL path for querying the servlet will depend on your Servlet container and the configuration you have given to the container for this servlet.
-If you are using JBoss, the URL path defaults to `/rdapbootstrap`.
+It defaults to `/rdapbootstrap`.

 To test the bootstrap server, issue an RDAP query such as `ip/1.1.1.1`.
 You should see a redirect to APNIC's RDAP server.